Understanding The Locus Of Control Theory In The Workplace

 It describes the degree to which people believe they have control over the outcome of events in their lives, as opposed to external forces beyond their control.

-In the workplace, an individual’s locus of control can significantly impact their motivation, decision-making, and interaction with colleagues.
+In the workplace, an individual’s locus of control can significantly impact motivation, decision-making, and colleague interaction.

 Those with an internal locus of control believe that their actions directly influence the outcomes they experience, leading to a proactive and engaged approach to work.